 The Trust permits cycling on a permissive basis, throughout the Park, using the tarmaced paths.
 There are cycle racks at Charters Heath Club.

 The Alban Way, a trail for cyclists and walkers using a former railway line, runs between Hatfield and St Albans.
 Leave the Alban Way at the Hill End Lane junction and cycle down Hixberry Lane.
 The entrance to the park is on your right.

 Walking your dog

 The Park is a popular place for dog walking.
 We request that dogs are kept under control and that dog mess is picked up and disposed of in the dog waste bins provided.
-FREE dog mess bags are available from West Lodge.

 The Trust permits horse riding on a permissive using the tarmaced paths.
 Horse riders are asked to keep to the tarmaced paths, give way to pedestrians and clear any manure from the paths.